FOCUS OF PRACTICE

 Bush v.
 Cheaptickets, Inc., 425 F.3d 683 (9th Cir.
 2005)

 Morohoshi v.
 Pacific Home, 34 Cal.
 4th 482 (2004)

 Bird, Marella, Boxer & Wolpert v.
 Superior Court, 106 Cal.
 App.
 4th 419 (2003)

-Board Member, Federal Bar Association (Los Angeles)
+Secretary, Federal Bar Association (Los Angeles)

 Co-Chair (Complex Courts Committee), Los Angeles County Bar Association